 Thanks to Stuart Watkins for including my poem ‘The Sound of Human Kindness’ in this anthology.
 Available on Amazon now.

 Sometimes it is lovely to write a special poem for a friend to mark a significant event.
-Here are three I’ve written.
-If you’d like to use them please feel free – I only ask for credit and a donation to www.saidiacc.org.
-If you’d like me to make them more personal just email me at firstname.lastname@example.org and we can work on it together.
+Here is one I’ve written for a 60th birthday.
+If you’d like to use it please feel free – I only ask for credit and a donation to www.saidiacc.org.
+If you’d like to commission me to write a personal poem or sonnet just email me at email@example.com and we can work on it together.

 FOR A FRIEND’S 60TH BIRTHDAY